Admissions Criteria for the ELPhD Program

 - ELPhD Admissions Criteria

-- An average of 3.0 (on a 4.0 scale) or above from a recognized baccalaureate, graduate, or professional degree from a regionally accredited (e.g. SACS) college or university, or an international equivalent based on a four-year curriculum is required for admission.
+Consideration for admission to the program is based on the applicant’s grade point average (GPA) in the last graduate degree.
+If no graduate degree has been attained, the student’s GPA for the last 60 hours of undergraduate work will be used.
+If a student has successfully completed some graduate hours but not attained a graduate degree, the GPA for these courses may also be considered.
+An average of 3.0 (on a 4.0 scale) or above from a recognized baccalaureate, graduate, or professional degree from an accredited college or university, or an international equivalent based on a four-year curriculum is required for admission.

-- Students must demonstrate the ability to do scholarly writing by submitting a reference-based paper, thesis, or other written document in which information from various sources has been synthesized.
+Students must demonstrate the ability to do scholarly writing by submitting a reference-based paper, thesis, or other written document in which information from various sources has been synthesized.
 The applicant must be the sole author.

 Statement of Intent

 One to two pages is sufficient to address intended enrollment (fall admission only), intended concentration, autobiographical statement, education and professional goals, and areas of interest for future research.

 Letters should be from professors who are able to comment on your qualifications and academic ability for doctoral study.
 Consideration will be made based upon the content of these letters.
 Please make certain the recommenders know they must submit a letter as well as evaluate the applicant on a series of qualities (done when submitting the letter).

 Applicants who pass the initial evaluation will be required to have an interview with the Ph.D. program faculty and Director of Graduate Programs.

 Must also meet the English Language Requirement by providing TOEFL test scores: a minimum of 550 on the paper test or 213 on the computer version is required.